Auf einen Blick

 Estimating Smooth Rates from Interval-Censored Data

-Jutta Gampe, Hein Putter (Leiden University Medical Center, Niederlande), Paul Eilers (Erasmus Medical Center, Niederlande)
+Jutta Gampe, Paul Eilers (Erasmus University Medical Center, Rotterdam, Niederlande), Hein Putter (Leiden University Medical Center, Niederlande)

-Imposing the modest assumption of smooth hazards fundamentally facilitates the problem.
+Imposing the modest assumption of a smooth hazard fundamentally facilitates the problem.
 It considerably speeds up the convergence of the EM algorithm.
-Also, incorporating left-truncated data is straightforward.
+Incorporating left-truncated data is also straightforward.

 In: Proceedings of the 30th International Workshop on Statistical Modelling, Linz, Austria, 6-10 July 2015, 181–186.
 Linz: Johannes Kepler University.
 (2015)